claretbio/srslyrun/README.md

 reference genome, and marks duplicates.
 For UMI aware demultiplexing of SRSLY libraries please use our SRSLYumi python package (more info at https://github.com/claretbio/SRSLYumi).

-In order run, this software requires an installation of conda- installation instructions can be found [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
+In order to run, this software requires an installation of conda- installation instructions can be found [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).

 Required Arguments